Download Our App

 Momentum towards legalization has been building over the last couple of years after a 2021 bill made it to the Alabama Senate floor before dying.
 2022 brought a bill that proposed a constitutional amendment to legalize sports betting and institute a state lottery.
 That, too, failed to pass through the Legislature.

 Two of Alabama’s border states, Mississippi and Tennessee, have legalized sports betting.
 Tennessee offers mobile-only sports betting, while bettors in Mississippi need to visit a casino to place their bets.
-Another border state, Georgia, tried to pass mobile betting several times in recent years.
+Another border state, Georgia, has tried to pass mobile betting several times in recent years.

 It seems likely that if more states begin to allow mobile betting that would be easily accessible to residents of Alabama, legislators would want to find a way to keep those tax dollars from leaving the state.

 With no current sports betting legislation, it’s impossible to give a timeline right now.
 If sports betting in the state is eventually legalized, it can take three months to a year to implement and officially launch.
-With the Alabama legislature scheduled to convene on March 7, 2023, the earliest possible launch would likely be sometime at the end of 2023, if not in 2024.
+With the Alabama legislature scheduled to convene on March 7, 2023, the earliest possible launch would likely be some time at the end of 2023, if not in 2024.

 Alabama also has only three tribal casinos and no lottery, so retail Alabama sports betting could be sparse.
 The latest bill proposed in-person, on-premises play at licensed casinos or play through online platforms offered through those casinos.
 What future bills may propose or what kind of online sportsbook promos might be available is unclear.